Mobile Voice for iOS - Version History

 20.0.0 Release (GA)

-Release Date T.B.D. (est. June timeframe) - See Production Deployments for deployment process start date (when available).
+Release Date T.B.D. (est. late June-early July timeframe) - See Production Deployments for deployment process start date (when available).

 • Space Bar Displays Keyboard Name - To make it easier for clinicians to ensure that they are using the nVoq keyboard for typing and dictation, the space bar now says “nVoq Mobile Voice.”
 (D-13625, 12/10/2024, 19.3.0 build 0.1.0-rc.3)